Eventual-Inc/Daft/docs/source/learn/user_guides/expressions.rst

 One special case of a String column you may find yourself working with is a column of URL strings.

-Daft provides the ``Expression.url.*`` method namespace with functionality for working with URL strings.
+Daft provides the :meth:`.url.* <daft.expressions.Expression.url>` method namespace with functionality for working with URL strings.
 For example, to download data from URLs:

 .. code:: python